Filing Your Export Shipments through the Automated Export System (AES)

-Federal law requires that prior to international shipment, you may need to file your export transaction electronically.
-This electronic filing is referred to as Electronic Export Information (EEI filing) and is required when the value of the commodity classified under each individual Schedule B number is over $2,500, or if a validated export license is required.* The information about export transaction allows the U.S. Census Bureau to collect trade data on U.S. exports and to ensure compliance with U.S. export regulations.
+This electronic filing is referred to as Electronic Export Information (EEI filing) and is required when the value of the commodity classified under each individual Schedule B number is over $2,500, or if a validated export license is required.* The information about export transactions allows the U.S. Census Bureau to collect trade data on U.S. exports and to ensure compliance with U.S. export regulations.
 The EEI filing is submitted to the Automated Export System (AESDirect) hosted on the Automated Commercial Environment (ACE) platform.
 Before considering the steps below, you can view our video series on the AES system.

 Prior to exporting, you should acquire the Schedule B number for the commodity to be exported.
 This number can be obtained from the Census Bureau at 1-800-549- 0595, or visit our webpage for the Schedule B search tool and steps.